 Based on this information, I was able to tell that she is likely eligible for Social Security Disability benefits if she meets the medical requirements.
 And, because of this, she can apply right now even though her husband works.
 Her husband’s employment does not have an effect on her own disability benefits application.

 Now, if she did not work enough or had not worked recently, she may not be eligible for Social Security Disability Benefits (SSDI) and would need to consider SSI or Supplemental Security Income.
 In SSI cases, your spouse’s income will matter.

-If you are sick or injured, have worked your whole life but now cannot due to your limitations, give us a call at Louisiana Disability Law for your free consultation – (985) 240-9773.
+If you are sick or injured and have worked your whole life but now cannot due to your limitations, take our quick quiz to find out if you may qualify.
 We know the ins and outs of the system and can tell you if you have a valid claim.
-Call us or take our quick quiz to find out if you may qualify.